Type species: Sphinx stellatarum Linnaeus, 1758.

 An Old World genus containing 80 tropical and subtropical species.

 To human eyes the forewings of most species are various shades of dull brown or grey; however, under ultraviolet light they yield characteristic fluorescent yellow, violet, purple and green patterns.
-To birds and other insects these seemingly dull species are probably brightly patterned.
+To birds and other insects, which can see ultraviolet, these seemingly dull species are probably brightly patterned.

 OVUM: Ovoid, small, pale yellow, or greenish yellow to green.